akio-tomiya/Loadtxt.jl/README.md

 By customizing these arguments, `loadtxt` allows you to handle a wide range of file formats and data structures, making it a versatile tool for loading data in Julia.

 To make this package, I used ChatGPT.

+# Contributing

+Feel free to contribute to this package by opening issues or submitting pull requests.
+Any improvements for handling edge cases or additional features are welcome!